wassermanlab/OpenFlexTyper/documentation/searchexample.md

-\page search Search Example

-# Example of FlexTyper
+# Example of FlexTyper Search

 This directory contains examples of how to run FlexTyper on small datasets.